 Figure 10 Edit Service Element

-Step 19 In the right pane, click the + icon to add the ClickStream service.
+Step 19 In the right pane, click the Add (+) icon to add the ClickStream service.

-Step 20 In the window that opens (see Figure 11), select ClickStream from the drop-down selection.
+Step 20 In the window that opens (see Figure 11), select ClickStream from the drop-down list.

 Figure 11 Add New Rule to Package

-Step 23 In the right pane, click on Configuration and select Classification > RDR Settings.
+Step 23 In the right pane, click Configuration and choose Classification > RDR Settings.

-Step 24 Select the Transaction Usage RDRs tab (see Figure 12).
+Step 24 Click the Transaction Usage RDRs tab (see Figure 12).

 Figure 12 RDR Settings—Transaction Usage RDRs